- Latin America

 What We Do

-The Bertelsmann Foundation has established an annual conference that brings together high-level, international representatives of government, business, labor, academia and the media to discuss global cooperation on issues crucial to the future of our societies.
-The global economic downturn and using it as a catalyst for shared and sustainable future growth remains an overarching topic for the gathering.
+The Bertelsmann Foundation established a long-running annual conference that brings together high-level, international representatives of government, business, labor, academia and the media to discuss global cooperation on issues crucial to the future of our societies.

 The Bertelsmann Foundation underwrites programs that promote international communication and understanding.
 We: